MillionConcepts/pdr/supported_datasets.md

     - v1 VIS/IR geoprojected products (support not planned. v2 are supported.
       v1 is, per data providers, unsuitable for science due to cosmetic processing)
+  - RSS products not listed above as supported (support not planned)
 - MESSENGER
   - Ground calibration data for MASCS and NS (support not planned)
 - MGS